-The last Shaker left the Watervliet site after selling what was left of the land to Albany county in 1936.
-The Shakers went on to develop similar utopian communities in the United States ranging from Maine to Kentucky.
+The last Shaker left the Watervliet site after selling what was left of the land to Albany county in 1925.
+The Shakers also developed similar utopian communities in the United States ranging from Maine to Kentucky.
 The last Shakers currently reside at the Sabbathday Lake settlement near New Gloucester, Maine.

 Know Before You Go